 Dr. Fisher can be reached at email@example.com.

-Doug will be presented with this award during the CEL Convention in Washington, DC on Sunday, November 23, 2014, at the CEL Sunday Luncheon.
+Doug was presented with this award during the CEL Convention in Washington, DC on Sunday, November 23, 2014, at the CEL Sunday Luncheon.